PanicStation.org

 Important note

-This is general information, not legal or technical advice.
-If you feel unsafe, are being threatened/blackmailed, or your employer requires a specific incident process, prioritise safety and follow the appropriate official or organisational reporting route.
+This is general information, not legal, medical, financial, therapeutic, technical, or other professional advice.
+If you feel unsafe, are being threatened or blackmailed, or your employer requires a specific incident process, prioritise immediate safety and follow the appropriate official or organisational reporting route.

 Additional Resources